 How do I partner with another organization to provide programming and other services?

 Many, if not most, libraries partner with other organizations to provide programs and other services.
 Some common partners are Family and Community Support Services (FCSS) and Community Adult Learning Programs (CALP).
+A classic example is offering a computer literacy program together, where the library provides space, computers, and sometimes staff support, while the partnering organization provides the instructor.

 Some common questions: